VA Benefits GuideUpdated: November 3, 2022

-New veterans soon learn there are many different areas of life where Veteran Administration benefits apply which include education, home ownership, and health care.
-If you don’t know your VA benefit options, you could be missing out on help.
+New veterans quickly learn there are many areas of life where Veteran Administration benefits apply which include education, homeownership and healthcare.
 There are financial advantages designed to help in the transition out of military service and into civilian life.

 VA Benefits and Services for Those Who Have Retired or Separated From The Military

-The VA official site lists a variety of benefits for those who retired or separated from the service.
+The VA’s website lists a variety of benefits for those who retired or are separated from service.
 They include the following:

 - VA Pensions